-Shows a list of servers that belong to the selected cluster.

-NOTE: This view only appears when viewing cluster details.

-- Server, CPU.
-The current percentage of the server's CPU load, used to execute system code and user programs, based on the total CPU capacity. - Server, Memory.
-The current percentage of the server's memory usage by the selected component. - Server, NICs.
-The number of network interface cards that the server uses. - Server, Server Name.
-The server name. - Server, Status.
+Description Shows a list of servers that belong to the selected cluster.
+Description NOTE: This view only appears when viewing cluster details.
+Data displayed Server, CPU.
+The current percentage of the server's CPU load, used to execute system code and user programs, based on the total CPU capacity.
+Server, Memory.
+The current percentage of the server's memory usage by the selected component. • Server, NICs.
+The number of network interface cards that the server uses.
+Server, Server Name.
+The server name.
+Server, Status.
 The server status, associated with any alarms raised against that server.
 If no alarms are fired, the status appears as Normal.
-Otherwise, the status is set to the alarm severity (Warning, Critical, or Fatal). - Server, Version.
-The operating system version. - Virtual Machines, Configured.
+Otherwise, the status is set to the alarm severity (Warning, Critical, or Fatal). • Server, Version.
+The operating system version.
+Virtual Machines, Configured.
 The number of virtual machines that exist on the server.

-• Virtual Machines, Running.
-The number of virtual machines that are currently running on the server.
+Server, Memory.
+The current percentage of the server's memory usage by the selected component.
+Server, NICs.
+The number of network interface cards that the server uses.
+Server, Server Name.
+The server name.
+Server, Status.
+The server status, associated with any alarms raised against t server.
+If no alarms are fired, the status appears as Normal.
+Otherwise, the statist of the alarm severity (Warning, Critical, or Fatal).
+Server, Version.
+The operating system version.
+Virtual Machines, Configured.
+The number of virtual machines that exist on the server of the server.